 (6) This section is in addition to, and not in derogation of, any power to delegate conferred on a delegator by a relevant Act.

+[Section 9 amended by No. 28 of 2006 s.
+255.]

 10. Application of Financial Administration and Audit Act 1985

 The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of departments apply to and in respect of the Department and its operations.